 The death of a Deaf Activist

-Barbara Kannapell died on August 11 of last year in Washington, DC.
+Barbara Kannapell died on August 11, 2021 in Washington, DC at the age of 83.

 Image from Gallaudet.edu